Will Osula’s brace will have done him world of good – Newcastle boss Eddie Howe

 Opposite number Graham Alexander, who played under Howe during his spell in charge at Burnley, was happy with much of what he saw from his side on a difficult night on Tyneside.

-Asked what they had learnt, he said with a smile: “We learned what a Champions League team looks like up close.”
+Asked what they had learned, he said with a smile: “We learned what a Champions League team looks like up close.”

 On Cook’s goal, he added: “He’s a proper lad, he’s been a big player for this club for the last three or four years and everyone knows about his support for Newcastle, but he’s also got a massive bond with our club as well, so it was a special night for Cooky just getting on the pitch.